Updated: Mar 29

 In business, no one can do it alone.
 You’ll always need help, whether it’s in the form of a business coach, a business partner or strong, reliable employees.
 Building a network is a great way to prevent business failure because it offers support and guidance.

-Know That Plans Fail All the Time
+Know That Plans Fail and Learn to Adapt

 Despite all of your research and planning, your business could still fail.
 Knowing this is the first step toward adapting to failure and transforming it to your advantage.